I'm Not Alone

 process OVERVIEW

-To better understand the patient journey I conducted nominal surveys, focus groups, and user interviews with ovarian cancer patients, caregivers, and Oncology specialists to gather Social Determinants of Health (SDOH) data.
+I helped conduct surveys, focus groups, and user interviews with 10 ovarian cancer patients, 6 caregivers, and 5 Oncology specialists to gather Social Determinants of Health (SDOH) data.
 This data provided valuable insights into user demographics and factors affecting access to care and health outcomes.

 process OVERVIEW